Rhynchospora chinensis

-is a perennial in sunny wetlands, ponds sides, or the like.
+a perennial in sunny wetlands, ponds, sides, etc. The plant bodies

-the upper parts ridged and tips sharp.
-Inflorescences are corymbose
+ridged and tips sharp.
+Inflorescences are corymbose and set

-and set themselves 3-6, and lower ones somewhat hang.
-Spikelets are
+themselves 3-6, and lower ones somewhat hang.
+Spikelets are 7-9mm

 glossy, comprising single florets covered with some scales.
 Bloom